athirahgit-02/bellabeat-case-study/README.md

 Marketing Analytics Team: Primary user of data to get marketing insight

 ### SMART Question
-What is the average daily step count and how does this physical exertion impacts sleep quality for fitness tracker user within 31 day period and how Bellabeat can use this data to promote better lifestyle habit through Bellabeat app?
+What is the average daily step count, and how does this physical exertion impact sleep quality for fitness tracker users within a 31-day period, and how can Bellabeat use this data to promote better lifestyle habits through the Bellabeat app?

 ## 2. Prepare phase

 ### Data source
-'Fitbit Fitness Tracker Data' are used, which was available on Kaggle by Mobius.
-This dataset contain personal fitness tracker data from thirty fitbit users.
+'Fitbit Fitness Tracker Data' is used, which was available on Kaggle by Mobius.
+This dataset contains personal fitness tracker data from 31 FitBit users.

 ### ROCCC Analysis
-Reliable: Low due to small sample size (30 users)
+Reliable: Low due to small sample size (31 users)
-Original: Low as data is obtained from third party survey (Amazon Mechanical Turk)
+Original: Low as data is obtained from a third-party survey (Amazon Mechanical Turk)
-Comprehensive: Medium due to lack demographic data (age/gender)
+Comprehensive: Medium due to lack of demographic data (age/gender)
 Current: Low.
-Data is from 2016 and may be unrelevant for present times
+Data is from 2016 and may be irrelevant for the present times
 Cited: High as data is well-documented in Kaggle and is publicly available (public domain CC0)

 ### Data Organization